sigma-andex/purescript-morello/README.md

 # purescript-morello 🌸

-A purescript library for 🍒-picking data.
+A purescript library for chery-picking 🍒 your data.